Plagiarism: It Happend To Me And I Had No Clue I Did It!

 It beats me how that is possible?

 I literally had started to think in the many years since I wrote and recorded that song, that maybe the song was mine after all.
-I sure did my share of research trough the years to find out why I had this nagging feeling I couldn’t shake, that the song sounded “too familiar).
+I sure did my share of research through the years to find out why I had this nagging feeling I couldn’t shake, that the song sounded “too familiar).

 Since my digging, didn’t lead me to Paul McCartney’s “Another Day”, I started coming up with various reasons to explain that nagging feeling away.